URJ Greene Family Camp is pleased to offer partial, need-based financial support or “camperships” to help families send their children to summer camp.

 We cannot consider your request for financial support until your child/children are registered to attend Greene Family Camp this summer.Register for camp.

-If you need additional assistance after receiving support from your congregation, One Happy Camper (if applicable), or any of GFC’s funding partners, we encourage you to apply for a GFC 2017 campership between December 6, 2016 through February 28, 2017.
+If you need additional assistance after receiving support from your congregation, One Happy Camper (if applicable), or any of GFC’s funding partners, we encourage you to apply for a GFC campership.Apply Now

-This year, you may apply for a campership between December 6, 2016 through February 28, 2017.
+Campership applications will be accepted between December 4, 2017 through February 28, 2018.
 Your application will be reviewed at the beginning of the month after it was received and you will be notified of any financial assistance shortly thereafter.

 We encourage you to apply before February 28th as we cannot guarantee that financial assistance will be available afterwards.